-For example, our core DNA delivery technology is covered by patents that have been issued and revoked as a result of oppositions in Europe and Japan.
+For example, our core DNA delivery technology is covered by a European patent that has been issued and revoked as a result of an opposition in Europe, and a Japanese patent that was originally revoked but subsequently reinstated in Japan.
 In addition, our core DNA delivery technology is covered by a patent that was withdrawn from issuance as a result of a protest procedure in Canada.
-We are currently appealing the revocation or withdrawal from issuance of our patents in Europe, Japan and Canada, but if our appeals do not succeed, we may lose all or part of our proprietary protection on our product candidates in these countries or regions.
+We are currently appealing the European revocation, responding to Trial for Invalidation, or TFI, requests in Japan, and continuing prosecution in Canada, but if our actions do not succeed, we may lose all or part of our proprietary protection on our product candidates in these countries or regions.